 When Alan Turing imagined the future of computer science in 1950, he saw clever machines able to learn as human children do.
 Now we know that this great scientist was somewhat naive on that issue.
 Learning has long been understood as mere statistical recording, in the spirit of empiricist philosophy, so Turing did not see the problem.
 Learning is now understood to require a relevance criterion saying what the system should pay attention to, what it should keep in memory and what it should ignore.
 Mere frequency often proves insufficient as relevance criterion.
-This is where complexity (next week topic) will come into play.
+This is where complexity (next week topic) will come into play.Both machine learning and complexity constitute vast domains.
+I only picked a few topics that are, to my view, relevant to this course.
+Readers are invited to dive deeper into these fascinating areas by themselves.

 Reinforcement learning

 Reinforcement learning is halfway between symbolic and numerical learning techniques.
 It perfoms statistical computations on a set of symbolic states.
 This technique can be dramatically efficient on some occasions.
-Let us consider the Nim problem, as popularized in famous scenes of Alain Resnais’s well-known and surprising film, L’année dernière à Marienbad (you may watch the the excerpt, which includes the match game).
+Let us consider the Nim problem, as popularized in famous scenes of Alain Resnais’s well-known and surprising film, L’année dernière à Marienbad (you may watch the excerpt, which includes the match game).
 In this game, players may take as many items from a single row in turn (in the figure below, items are matches, not cards).
 The one who takes the last item looses.

-I wrote a small programme that implements a basic version of reinforcement learning.
+Jean-Louis Dessalles wrote a small program that implements a basic version of reinforcement learning.
 The idea is to store various states in memory, with a positive score when the state has been visited by the winner, and a negative score for states visited by the looser.
 Then, when playing, the machine tries to reach positively valued states while avoiding negatively valued ones.
 Inspect the program.
-Take a while to understand its structure.
+Take a while to understand its structure.Play a few games with the programme by typing the command game.

-As I was still a student (some times ago!), I implemented this game as one of my first programs (yes, computers did exist at that time!)
-My initial idea was to have the program learn against a random player.
-This was the time when ideas like ‘noise a source of order’ (Edgar Morin, Henri Atlan...) were prevailing.
+Observe that if you adopt the same behaviour twice, the machine tries to innovate to avoid making the same errors twice.
+If you are a perfect player (perfect players do exist in Nim games), then the machine will soon learn to be a match for you.
+You’ll probably lack the patience to teach it that far.
+When Jean-Louis was still a student (some time ago!), he implemented this game as one of his first programs (yes, computers did exist at that time!).
+His initial idea was to have the program learn against a random player.
+This was the time when ideas like ‘noise is a source of order’ (Edgar Morin, Henri Atlan...) were prevailing.
 The result proved miserable in that case.
-Random agents are too poor players to learn from.
-After several days of intense thinking, a brilliant idea occurred to me (a pity that most students come upon the same idea instantaneously when I tell the story): let’s have the programme play against itself!
+Random agents are too bad to learn from.
+After several days of intense thinking, a brilliant idea occurred to him (he has however noted that most students come upon the same idea instantaneously when he tells the story): let’s have the program play against itself!

 Reinforcement Learning